All Episodes

 Act like winners.

-There was this this notion of mine, and I don't mind having to say this countless times to make it clear.
+There was this notion of mine, and I don't mind having to say this countless times to make it clear.

 That's what this is all about, is communicating this exactly as I mean it.

-When I said the mandate of this election is to stop Obama, that was stated within the context of hearing so many other Republicans say we must cross the aisle.
+When I said the mandate of this election is to stop Obama, that was stated within the context of hearing so many other Republicans say, we must cross the aisle.

 We must compromise.